-Just as Modeller automatically assigns residue numbers starting from 1 for the model sequence, it automatically assigns chain IDs when building multi-chain models.
-Chain IDs are assigned alphabetically: A, B, etc. Thus, in the previous example (see Section 2.2.12) the model contains residues labeled 1 through 74 in chain A, and 75 through 148 in chain B. You can change this behavior and label the chains and residues yourself by calling model.rename_segments() from within the automodel.special_patches() method.
+Just as MODELLER automatically assigns residue numbers starting from 1 for the model sequence, it automatically assigns chain IDs.
+Chain IDs are assigned alphabetically: A, B, etc. Thus, in the previous example (see Section 2.2.12) the model contains residues labeled 1 through 74 in chain A, and 75 through 148 in chain B. You can change this behavior and label the chains and residues yourself by calling Model.rename_segments() from within the AutoModel.special_patches() method.

-When building multi-chain models, you must always specify the chain ID when refering to an atom (see model.atoms) or residue (see Sequence.residues).
+You must always specify the chain ID when referring to an atom (see Model.atoms) or residue (see Sequence.residues).
 MODELLER will not 'guess' the chain for you if you leave it out.
 For example, the CA atom in residue 30 in chain B can be specified with the identifier 'CA:30:B'.